vadim0x60/programlib/README.md

 This object has
 - a `run` method that runs the program and returns a list of strings it printed to `stdout`.
 You can optionally provide a list of input strings as well.
-- a `score` method that takes a list of test cases.
+- a `test` method that takes a list of test cases.
 A test case is a tuple of 2 lists: the first list is the input strings, the second is the expected output strings.
 The method returns percentage of output strings that matched expectations.
 - a `save` method that will save the source code to a file at the specified path.

 See also `examples`.